Techgethr/somniapulse/README.md

 3. Validators report malbehavior with cryptographic proof
 4. Owner verifies reports and executes slashing if valid
 5. Valid validators receive rewards from slashed amounts

+### Device Verification
+Devices are automatically verified when they report their first metric, eliminating the need for a separate verification step.

 ### Slashing Mechanism
 - **Staking-Based Slashing**: If device has staked tokens, slash from staking balance